BarberoPablo/BarberoPablo/README.md

 ### B2B commodities proyect

 #### Idea:
 It was designed and developed as a business to business service for importers & exporters of International Commodities with a login, bookmarks, user profile, administrator profile and a payment gateaway with Paypal.
 It is ment to be a grupal simulation of real codding experience with regular SCRUM meetins and a common repository where we all pushed our code, as part of Henry's bootcamp.
-In this proyect I worked mainly as a back-end developer and ended up coding a few front-end components such as Memberships and  DataBase leader, and we use the following tecnologies:
+In this proyect I worked mainly as a back-end developer and ended up coding a few front-end components such as Memberships and  DataBase leader.

 #### How the page works:
 Upon loggin in or registering, users can create a post offering/searching certain types of commodities.